 Hazards Vulnerabilities and Impacts Volcanic Activity The Local Planning Team determined that the District does not have unique vulnerabilities and impacts to volcanic activity.
-Wildfire (wildfire smoke) The Local Planning Team determined that the District does not have unique vulnerabilities and impacts to wildfires.
+Wildfire (wildfire smoke) Heavy fuel loads and topography are present throughout the majority of the District.
+Fire can spread rapidly, cause significant damage, and put many people at risk.
 Winter Weather (ice storms, heavy snow, and blizzards) The Local Planning Team determined that the District does not have unique vulnerabilities and impacts to winter weather.
 Communicable Diseases/Pandemic The Local Planning Team determined that the District does not have unique vulnerabilities and impacts to communicable diseases/pandemics.

-The District evaluated whether vulnerability and impact in hazard-prone areas had increased, decreased, or remained the same for each natural hazard identified in this Hazard Mitigation Plan.
+The District evaluated whether vulnerability in hazard-prone areas had increased, decreased, or remained the same for each natural hazard identified in this Hazard Mitigation Plan.
 Climate change, changes in population, infrastructure expansion, and economic shifts that can affect vulnerability were considered.
 For example, if planned development is in an identified hazard areas or is not built to the updated building codes, it may increase the community's vulnerability to future hazards and disasters.
 On the other hand, if development occurred with mitigation practices in place, the vulnerability may have remained the same or decreased.
 Additionally, shifting demographics (e.g., underserved population) were taken into consideration.

-Table 12 outlines if climate change has increased or decreased the District's vulnerability (i.e., exposure) and impact to each natural hazard over the past five (5) years, and the effect of climate change in the future probability of occurrence and impacts from each natural hazard.
+Table 10 outlines if climate change has increased or decreased the District's vulnerability/exposure and impacts to each natural hazard over the past five (5) years, and the effect of climate change in the future probability of occurrence and impacts from each natural hazard.

-Table 12.
+Table 10.
 Climate Change Current and Future Vulnerability and Impact